kensanata/just-halberds/Halberts.md

 > push through the undergrowth, how their acrid smell spreads
 > and the animals in the barn panic.

-If possible, the players should roll the dice, not the GM.
+If possible, the players should roll the dice, not the referee.
 For example, if they want to lure the opponent into an ambush, or notice an ambush, someone should roll against Intelligence + Tactics in both cases.